Trust & Probate Insurance policies are provided by Legal & Contingency Ltd.

 You can control whether you wish your browser to accept cookies, as it can be set up to accept, reject or ask about any cookie placement.
 However, cookies are often essential to the correct functioning of a website.

-Where we provide, via Trust & Probate Insurance, direct links to any other website not under Trust & Probate Insurance’s control, we accept no liability for the content of, or your use of, that other website.
+Where we provide, via TPI, direct links to any other website not under TPI's control, we accept no liability for the content of, or your use of, that other website.
 You should also be aware that these other websites have their own privacy policies online.

 Unless we have clearly stated otherwise, all intellectual property rights are our property.
 These include (but are not limited to) copyright in the graphic images, buttons, layout, and text contained in our website.
 You may not copy or distribute our website, except for your own personal use, in whole or in part, without our prior written consent.

-Legal & Contingency Limited is authorised by the Financial Conduct Authority (FCA).
-These details can be checked on the FCA’s register by visiting their website www.fca.org.uk or by contacting them on 0800 111 6768.
+TPI is a division of Legal and Contingency Limited.
+Legal & Contingency Limited is authorised and regulated by the Financial Conduct Authority (FCA).
+These details can be checked on the FCA's register by visiting their website www.fca.gov.uk or by contacting them on 0800 111 6768.